DIPLOMA IN BIODYNAMIC Farming and Gardening (FORMERLY bd APPRENTICESHIP)

 Biodynamic Work Based Learning

-This farm and garden based training is a hands-on learning supplemented by on-site training and off-sight seminars.
+This farm and garden based training is a hands-on learning supplemented by guided study and seminars.

 The objective of the course is to gain basic farming / gardening skills, understand the principles and practice of biodynamic techniques and create a foundation for developing an independent understanding of the earth, life and human beings from a spiritual perspective.
 The full time training lasts two years, is structured by the internationally recognised diploma in biodynamic agriculture, creating a portfolio covering a wide range of learning outcomes.
-The diploma is awarded by the Crossfields Institute and is Pearson Assured.
+The accredited diploma is awarded by the Crossfields Institute, regulated by OFQUAL.

 The BD training started in the early 1990's and has been certified since 2010.
 The tutors are professionals in their area of expertise and predominantly experienced BD farmers and gardeners.